On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

+An \ourdefn{equivariant submersion} is an equivariant map that is also a submersion.
+We will only use this term in cases when the action of $G$ on $B$ is trivial. \end{defn}

+For submersions in this sense the derivative map of tangent spaces is surjective at each point, and additionally the derivative is surjective on the induced maps between (constant-depth) strata.
+By \cite[5.1]{joyce}, these conditions are equivalent to being a submersion in our sense.

+The next result generalizes the Ehresmann fibration theorem to manifolds with corners.
+Recall from \autoref{fiber_bundle} the definition of an equivariant smooth fiber bundle; when $G$ acts trivially on the base, the definition simplifies and it becomes a map that is locally equivariantly diffeomorphic to $F \times U \to U$, where $F$ has $G$-action and $U$ has trivial action.

-Note that when there are boundary points this condition is stronger than simply having full rank.
-For our submersions the derivative map of tangent spaces is surjective at each point, and additionally the derivative is surjective on the induced maps between different strata.
-By \cite[5.1]{joyce}, these conditions are equivalent to being a surjection in our sense.
-The next result generalizes the Ehresmann fibration theorem to manifolds with corners. \begin{lem} Let $p\colon E \to M$ be an equivariant submersion of compact manifolds with corners.
-Then it is an equivariant smooth fiber bundle.
-Furthermore, if the base is $\Delta^k$ then the bundle is equivariantly diffeomorphic to a trivial bundle $\Delta^k \times F \to \Delta^k$. \end{lem}
+\begin{lem} Let $p\colon E \to M$ be an equivariant submersion of compact manifolds with corners, where $G$ acts trivially on $M$.
+Then $p$ is an equivariant smooth fiber bundle.
+Furthermore, if the base is $\Delta^k$ then the bundle is equivariantly diffeomorphic to a trivial bundle $\Delta^k \times F \to \Delta^k$, and any given trivialization on a neighborhood of a closed set $\Delta^k \times C$ can be extended rel $\Delta^k \times C$ to a trivialization of the entire bundle. \end{lem}

 \begin{proof} This follows from the usual proof of Ehresmann's theorem.
-In more detail, let $\mc V$ be the class of vector fields $\xi$ on $E$ with the property that, in any chart on $E$ in which $p$ is a product as in \autoref{submersion}, the component of $\xi$ in the $[0,\infty)^j$ direction is, at each point, tangent to that point's stratum in $[0,\infty)^j$.
+In more detail, let $\mc V$ be the class of $G$-invariant vector fields $\xi$ on $E$ with the property that, in any chart on $E$ in which $p$ is a product as in \autoref{submersion}, the component of $\xi$ in the $[0,\infty)^j$ direction is, at each point, tangent to that point's stratum in $[0,\infty)^j$.
 Note that $\mc V$ is convex and locally nonempty, and therefore globally nonempty using a partition of unity.

 Near any point $x \in M$ locally modeled by $[0,\infty)^k \times \R^\ell$, we fix vector fields near $x$ that point in the coordinate directions.
-Using the product neighborhoods from \autoref{submersion}, we pick local lifts of each of these fields that lie in $\mc V$, and patch them together by a partition of unity to get a lift in $\mc V$ defined on an open subset containing $p^{-1}(x)$.
+Using the product neighborhoods from \autoref{submersion}, we pick local lifts of each of these fields that lie in $\mc V$, average them to make them $G$-invariant, and patch them together by a partition of unity to get a lift in $\mc V$ defined on an open subset containing $p^{-1}(x)$.
 Flowing along the resulting vector fields gives the desired local trivialization of $E$ near $x$.
-In the presence of a $G$-action, the proof is the same except that we also pick the fields to be $G$-invariant. \end{proof}
+If a trivialization already exists on a given open set containing $\Delta^k \times C$, we use that trivialization to pick the lifts of the vector fields, and define the remaining lifts on open sets disjoint from $\Delta^k \times C$.
+After patching these together by a partition of unity, the resulting trivialization will agree with the given one on $C$. \end{proof}